dasch-swiss/dsp-api/docs/src/paradox/01-introduction/what-is-knora.md

 read old data files.

-Instead of preserving a multitude of different data formats, Knora supports the conversion of all sorts of data to a small number of formats that are suitable for long-term preservation, and that maintain the data's meaning and
+Instead of preserving a multitude of different data formats, Knora supports the conversion of all sorts of data to a @ref:[small number of formats](data-formats.md) that are suitable for long-term preservation, and that maintain the data's meaning and
 structure:

 - Non-binary data is stored as